iterative/dvc.org/content/docs/command-reference/dag.md

 ## Description

-A Data pipeline refers to a series of [stages](/doc/command-reference/run) through which our data moves.
+A data pipeline refers to a series of [stages](/doc/command-reference/run) through which our data moves.
 Each stage of a pipeline takes some input and produces some output.
 This output is then passed onto the next stage of a pipeline.
 This process continues until we reach the final stage which produces